 Algorithm 3DES_CBC Description This is the DES block cipher algorithm used with triple en- cryption (EDE).
 Has 64 bits block size and is used in CBC mode.
 ARCFOUR_128 ARCFOUR_128 is a compatible algorithm with RSA's RC4 algorithm, which is considered to be a trade secret.
 It is a fast cipher but considered weak today.
-ARCFOUR_40 This is the ARCFOUR cipher fed with a 40 bit key, which is considered weak.
 AES_CBC AES or RIJNDAEL is the block cipher algorithm that replaces the old DES algorithm.
 Has 128 bits block size and is used in CBC mode.
 AES_GCM This is the AES algorithm in the authenticated encryption GCM mode.
 This mode combines message authentication and encryption and can be extremely fast on CPUs that support hardware acceleration.
 CAMELLIA CBC This is an 128-bit block cipher developed by Mitsubishi and NTT.
 It is one of the approved ciphers of the European NESSIE and Japanese CRYPTREC projects.
-Table 3.1: Supported ciphers.
-Algorithm MAC_MD5 Description This is an HMAC based on MD5 a cryptographic hash algo- rithm designed by Ron Rivest.
-Outputs 128 bits of data.
-MAC_SHA1 An HMAC based on the SHA1 cryptographic hash algorithm
+SALSA20_256 SALSA20_256 is a fast stream cipher.
+This is currently a GnuTLS extension.
+ESTREAM SALSA20_256 ESTREAM_SALSA20_256 is a faster variant of SALSA20, and is one of the selected ciphers of the ESTREAM competition.
+This is currently a GnuTLS extension.